jacob-baker25/jacob-baker25/README.md

 My name is Jacob Baker.
 I am a computer engineering major at the University of Delaware.
 I am interested in both cybersecurity and embedded systems, and I am excited to keep learning more.

 - 🔭 I’m currently working on adding to a previous IoT project I did using an Arduino Uno.
-- 🌱 I’m currently learning about data structures and algorithms by practicing on LeetCode.
+- 🌱 I’m currently learning about Machine Learning and how it can be implemented.
 I am also exploring the fundamentals of security operations (SecOps) to potentially persue a job as an SOC Analyst.